Trigger Levels definition

 Trigger Levels means a specified concentration and/or load of a parameter, the exceedence of which triggers specific response and remedial actions under this Agreement and shall include all Trigger Levels of the final Tiered Trigger Level Frameworks approved by the relevant Oversight Committees in the Final Baseline Water Quality Reviews for the Stillwater and East Boulder Mines pursuant to Section 9.0 of this Appendix.

 Trigger Levels means the following Environmental Laws in each case as in effect on the Closing Date: (a) for soil, those Environmental Laws known as (i) Table 3.
 Soil: Nonresidential Part 201 Generic Cleanup Criterial and Screening Levels, Mich.
 Admin.
 Code r.
 299.48, under the Laws of the State of Michigan or (ii) 25 Pa.
 Code § 250, Appendix A, Tables 3a (Medium Specific Concentrations (MSCs) for Organic Regulated Substances in Soil: Direct Contact Values), 3b (MSCs for Organic Regulated Substances in Soil: Soil-to-Groundwater Values), 4a (MSCs for Inorganic Regulated Substances in Soil: Direct Contact Values), and 4b (MSCs for Inorganic Regulated Substances in Soil: Soil-to-Groundwater Values) under the Laws of the Commonwealth of Pennsylvania; (b) for water, those Environmental Laws known as (i) Table 1.
 Groundwater: Residential and Nonresidential Part 201 Generic Cleanup Criteria and Screening Levels, Mich.
 Admin.
 Code r.
 299.44, under the Laws of State of Michigan or (ii) 25 Pa.
 Code § 250, Appendix A, Tables 1 (MSCs for Organic Regulated Substances in Groundwater) and 2 (MSCs for Inorganic Substances in Groundwater) under the Laws of the Commonwealth of Pennsylvania; and (c) for gas, those Environmental Laws known as (i) Nonresidential Groundwater Volatilization to Indoor Air Inhalation Criteria, Table 1.
 Groundwater: Residential and Nonresidential Part 201 Generic Cleanup Criteria and Screening Levels, Mich.
 Admin.
 Code r.
 299.44, and Soil Volatilization and Volatile Soil Inhalation Criteria found in Table 3.
 Soil: Nonresidential Part 201 Generic Cleanup Criterial and Screening Levels, Mich.
 Admin.
 Code r.
-299.48, under the Laws of State of Michigan or (ii) the Pennsylvania Department of Environmental Protection’s Vapor Intrusion Screening Values Table, attached hereto as Schedule 1.192.
+299.48, under the Laws of State of Michigan or (ii) the Pennsylvania Department of Environmental Protection’s Vapor Intrusion Screening Values Table, set forth in Section 1.192 of the Seller Disclosure Schedule.

 Examples of Trigger Levels in a sentence